kietly/cs109a/twitter-conclusion.md

 When trained and tested against the extended data, however, the accuracy significantly improved for all models and ranged between 89% and 99%.
 Even the Logistic Regression Classifier, though the worst performer, had a 6% improvement in accuracy just by adding the extended fields.
-We chose the Random Forest Classifier as our best performing model because it provided the similar accuracy with the least complexity and easier to understand from our team perspective.
+We chose the AdaBoostClassifier because it has highest accuracy, fast prediction, and easier to understand from our team perspective.

 The table summarize the progressive improvement in accuracy among all the dataset.